dev0x1/bbs-signature/draft-bbs-signatures.md

 ### ProofVerify

-ProofVerify checks if a signature proof of knowledge is valid given the proof, the signer's public key, a vector of revealed messages, a vector with the indices of these revealed messages, and the presentation header used in ProofGen.
+This operation checks if a signature proof of knowledge is valid given the proof, the signer's public key, a vector of revealed messages, a vector with the indices of these revealed messages, and the presentation header used in ProofGen.

 ```
-result = ProofVerify(proof, PK, (msg_i1,..., msg_iR), (H_1,..., H_L), RevealedIndexes, header, ph)
+result = ProofVerify(proof, PK, (msg_i1,..., msg_iR), RevealedIndexes, header, ph)

 Inputs:

 - proof, octet string.
 - PK, octet string in output form from SkToPk.
-- msg_i1,..., msg_iR, octet strings.
+- msg_i1,..., msg_iR, an optional vector of octet strings.
 The revealed messages in input to ProofGen.
-- H_1,..., H_L, points of G1.
-The generators in input to Sign.
 - RevealedIndexes, vector of unsigned integers.
 Indexes of revealed messages.
 - header, an optional octet string containing context and application specific
           information.
 If not supplied, it defaults to an empty string.